simz089s/421DBProject1/Project3/README.md

 ## Q3

 ## Q4
+Obtained two charts:
-Obtained two charts, 1 showing the amount of new subscriptions per month in 2016.
+1 showing the number of new subscriptions per month in 2016.
-2 showing the top 10 avg spending in the year 2001.
+2 showing the top 10 avg spending in the year 2001 label by clint IDs.

 ## Q5
- A trigger was made in order to ensure that the pharmicist constrains stays respected when updating the health practitioners list.
+ A trigger was made in order to ensure that the pharmicist constrains stays respected when updating the healthpractitioners table.